rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Please provide a clear and concise description of what the bug is.
-  Include screenshots if needed.
+  Include screenshots or gifs if needed.
-  Please test using the latest release of the library, as maybe said bug has been already fixed.
+  Please test using the latest release of the library, as maybe your bug has been already fixed.
-  If the library has multiple install methods, describe installation method (e.g., pod, not pod, with jetifier etc) -->
+  If the library has multiple install methods, describe installation method (e.g., pod, not pod, with jetifier etc).

+  **Please note that issues that do not follow the template may be closed.**
+-->

 ## Environment info

 <!--
-  Run `react-native info` in your terminal and copy the results here.
+  Run `react-native info` in your terminal and paste the results here.
 Also, include the *precise* version number of this library that you are using in the project
 -->

 React native info output: